ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 #### `ProjectileDetonationFX` *(v1.04)*
 - **Type**: `FXList` (per veterancy level)
-- **Description**: Visual effects played when projectile hits target
+- **Description**: Visual effects (FXList) that are played when the projectile from this weapon impacts its target or detonates.
+These effects are displayed at the impact point and provide visual feedback for the weapon's damage delivery.
+The effects are played when the projectile collides with a target, hits terrain, or reaches its detonation point.
+If you need different effects for different veterancy levels, use [`VeterancyProjectileDetonationFX`](#veterancyprojectiledetonationfx) instead.
+The FXList can contain multiple effects that play simultaneously or in sequence.
 - **Example**: `ProjectileDetonationFX = FX_ExplosionLarge`

 #### `FireSound` *(v1.04)*